In-context Autoencoder for Context Compression in a Large Language Model: GPT-4 Evaluation

 According to \cite{mu2023learning}, we formulate an evaluation prompt to be used with the GPT-4 API.
 The prompt, as illustrated in Listing \ref{lst:prompt_eval}, consists of a task description along with three specific examples.
 We supply GPT-4 with a text, a prompt, and two distinct model-generated responses.
 The task for GPT-4 is to determine the superior answer or recognize a tie.
 The chosen examples encompass scenarios where Assistant A performs better, Assistant B performs better, and when a tie occurs.
-This methodology enables us to effectively assess the model's quality.
+This methodology enables us to effectively assess\footnote{We find the GPT-4 rater tends to prefer longer responses, aligning with observations from recent work such as \citet{zhao2024long}.
+Given that ICAE's responses are generally short (due to instruction fine-tuning with the PwC dataset), its actual performance should be better than the numbers reported in the evaluation.} the model's quality.
+Specially, the orders where the model responses are presented to the GPT-4 are swapped randomly to alleviate bias, as \citet{touvron2023llama} did.